 Gifts to the Foundation are invested in carefully considered projects at the Downtown and Westside Clinics.
 All fall outside the scope of the Clinic’s core funding and would not be possible without your support.

 In 2019, the Foundation hopes to replace aging equipment, such as the foot-care chair and waiting room improvements.
 At the Westside Clinic, further improvements of the facility are needed to respond to the dramatic growth in patient numbers and programming needs—a testament to the vital role the clinic plays in the area.

 Since its founding in 1962, the Saskatoon Community Clinic has been an agent for change.
 It has sought to welcome, include, reflect and respect the diversity of its members and the community, investing to address the needs of vulnerable populations like seniors, the transgender community, Indigenous people, and those with chronic conditions such as diabetes and HIV.
 Your gifts allow these initiatives to be transformed from ideas to reality.

 The Clinic continues to implement the recommendations of the Truth and Reconciliation Commission through efforts like the KAIROS Blanket Exercise, which builds understanding between Indigenous and non-Indigenous people.
 Held by the Community Clinic three times in 2018, close to 150 staff, board members, volunteers and community partners attended.
 We participated this October for the first time.
 It was an extraordinary experience.

 If you believe, as we do, in helping the Saskatoon Community Clinic grow a healthy community, please make your tax-deductible gift today.
-Donations made before December 31, are eligible for a 2018 tax-deductible receipt.
+The Saskatoon Community Clinic Foundation Inc. is a registered charity and donations are tax-deductible.